 If You Didn’t See it, It Didn’t Happen

 This is the argument that one commenter used when dismissing Bethany Foeller Leonard’s accusations against Pastor Bill Wininger.
 Since the abuse occurred almost two decades ago, there is no physical proof that Wininger sexually molested Leonard.
-While others have now come forward and added their name to the accusations, they too have produced no hard, physical evidence to prove their claims.
+While others have now come forward and added their names to the accusations, they too have produced no hard, physical evidence to prove their claims.

 According to this commenter, since there is no actual physical evidence, it is likely the abuse never happened.
-According to him, Bethany Leonard and others are lying and are out to ruin a man of God.
-In his mind, since there is no Monica Lewinsky blue dress, any claims of abuse should be rejected out of hand.
+According to him, Bethany Leonard and others are lying and are out to ruin this man of God.
+In his mind, since there is no semen-stained Monica Lewinsky blue dress, any claims of abuse should be rejected out of hand.